-Nationwide, motor vehicle accidents are one of the leading causes of bodily injury, affecting more than three million people annually.
+Nationwide, car accidents are one of the leading causes of bodily injury, affecting more than three million people annually.
 If you’ve ever spent time driving in the Peach State, it will come as no surprise that more than 110,000 people experience injuries due to auto accidents on Georgia’s roadways each year.

-Sometimes, even the best drivers find themselves dealing with the aftermath an accident, whether it’s a fender bender or a more serious collision.
-Even a minor impact can have detrimental effects on your health.
-Whatever your symptoms, the team of medical experts at AICA Ortho and Spine is ready to help you recover after a car accident.
+Sometimes, even the best drivers find themselves dealing with the aftermath of a car accident, whether it’s a fender bender or a more serious collision.
+Even a minor collision can have detrimental effects on your health.
+Whatever your symptoms, the team of Atlanta Orthopedic Doctors at AICA Ortho and Spine is ready to help you recover after a car accident.

 Factors such as the car’s traveling speed at the time of the accident and the angle at which the impact occurs can influence the kinds of injuries you sustain.
-The extent of car collision injuries can also be affected by airbag deployment, the direction the passengers are facing at the moment of impact, and whether or not they are wearing seatbelts.
+The extent of car accident injuries can also be affected by airbag deployment, the direction the passengers are facing at the moment of impact, and whether or not they are wearing seatbelts.

-Generally, the nature and severity of an auto accident determines the type of injuries that are sustained.
+Generally, the nature and severity of a car accident determines the type of injuries that are sustained.
 While different kinds of impacts can result in a wide range of injuries, the pain and stiffness associated with whiplash is a common complaint among car accident victims.
-Many people also frequently experience back pain after a car collision.
+Many people also frequently experience back pain after a car accident.

 Even if you’re not experiencing any discomfort right away, getting evaluated by an Atlanta Orthopedic Doctor soon after an accident occurs can help to rule out subtle forms of trauma that could cause more serious problems if not treated promptly.
 An impact of just 5mph is enough to misalign the spine, setting the stage for later health issues if left uncorrected.